 HOLLY STORM, NORTHWEST REGIONAL COORDINATOR

 Holly is also a junior nursing student!
 She attends Duquesne University and is currently the Legislative Coordinator for her SNAP chapter and it is part of Alpha Tau Delta which is the nursing fraternity at Duquesne University.
 She has enjoyed working with the schools in her region and help provide support and assistance to help these chapters grow and thrive.
 She has been working to facilitate collaboration among the chapters by working with chapter presidents and improving communications.

-CODY MCDONALD, SOUTHWEST REGIONAL COORDINATOR
+VACANT, SOUTHWEST REGIONAL COORDINATOR